Yen Falls As Traders Speculate BoJ Rate Hike Pause

+The yen edged down to 186.03 against the Swiss franc, from yesterday's closing value of 185.63.
+On the downside, 187.00 is seen as the next support level for the yen.

-Looking ahead, U.S. MBA mortgage approvals data, U.S. wholesale inventories for May, U.S. EIA crude oil data and U.S. FOMC minutes are due to be release in the New York session.
+Looking ahead, U.S. MBA mortgage approvals data, U.S. PPI data for June, U.S. industrial and manufacturing productions data for June, U.S. EIA crude oil data and Canada housing starts data for June are slated for release in the New York session.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved